JianwenLin1996/inv_stock_management/README.md

 Transaction list by default shows sales, add is_purchase=1 to show purchase.
 Cost_per_item during the transaction will also be shown along.

 ** Transaction item and date CANNOT be updated atm.
 Suggest to delete transaction and create new to achieve the same effect.

+# API Feature Test
+Run php artisan test to test Auth, Item and Transaction controller after any updates on the flow.